melissadiego/elist_analysis/README.md

 ## Executive Summary

-Between 2019 and 2022, EList Electronics generated **$28.11M in total revenue** across **108,127 orders**, maintaining an **average monthly revenue of $573.74K**.
+Between 2019 and 2022, EList Electronics generated **$28.11M** in total revenue across 108,124 orders, maintaining an average monthly revenue of **$585.68K**.

-* **Macro Trajectory:** Experienced significant pandemic-era growth that peaked in late 2020, followed by a period of post-peak stabilization.
+* **Macro Trajectory:** Significant pandemic-era growth peaked in late 2020, followed by a period of post-peak stabilization and gradual decline.
-* **Loyalty & Retention:** While overall order volume contracted in 2021–2022, loyalty program adoption scaled rapidly, establishing a steady revenue baseline.
+* **Loyalty & Retention:** While overall order volume contracted in 2021–2022, loyalty program adoption scaled rapidly, establishing a steady revenue baseline that cushioned the downturn.
-* **Operational Progress:** Strategic operational improvements successfully reduced product refund rates down to zero.
+* **Operational Progress:** Recorded product refund rates dropped to zero by 2022 — but this is a data artifact, not a real operational win.
-* **Data Quality Audit:** Identified a post-2021 refund logging cutoff in raw order data, trending recorded refund rates artificially to 0.00% in 2022.
+* **Data Quality Audit:** Identified a post-2021 refund logging cutoff in the raw order data, which artificially trends recorded refund rates to 0.00% in 2022.

 <img width="1640" height="156" alt="image" src="https://github.com/user-attachments/assets/5ac95daf-9069-44dd-bd12-14f5f0d5b9fe" />